loiveli/FacepackLinker/readme.md

 #### Prepare the pictures you want to link
 You need to make sure the pictures you want to link are all in the same folder, and that they follow a few naming rules:
 1. They need to all be either .png or .jpg files
-2. They need to be named either according to the UID of the player, Exact name of the player inside FM or they need to be named in the format: "Name_Team"
+2. They need to be named either according to the UID of the player, Exact name of the player inside FM or they need to be named in the format: "Name_Team", you can have a mix of these but they all need to match one of the three patterns

 Few precautions when using the tool:
-Make sure you have a backup of the pictures with original names, if you choose to rename the files, those will be hardlinked and you cant really undo it
+- Make sure you have a backup of the pictures with original names, if you choose to rename the files, those will be hardlinked and you cant really undo it
-The tool will overwrite any existing config.xml file in the folder you have the pictures in, so make a backup of that too
+- The tool will overwrite any existing config.xml file in the folder you have the pictures in, so make a backup of that too

 ### Using the Tool
 Once you have completed all the prerequisite steps, you can now actually use the tool to link the pictures to the players.